saranglakadkar/To-Do-List/README.md

 ## INTRODUCATION
 This project is a simple Todo List application built with React.
 It allows users to add tasks with a title and description through a form, and these tasks are displayed on the screen.
 Users can also delete tasks by clicking a delete button associated with each task.
 The project demonstrates the fundamental concepts of **React, including component creation, state management, and event handling**.
-It's an excellent starting point for beginners learning React or anyone looking to build a basic task management application.

 ## LINK DEMO
 You can access a live demo of this Todo List app by following this link: https://sarangtodolist.netlify.app